-In this thesis I study active galaxies in the local Universe.
-I investigate and address 2 important evolutionary phases of galaxies.
-These are actively mass accreting AGN and actively star forming ULIRGs.
+In this thesis I investigate and address 2 important evolutionary phases of galaxies: ULIRGs and AGNs.
 Both AGN and ULIRG are thought to be individual phases of galaxy evolution - especially of the most massive galaxies.
 ULIRGs are an earlier phase where the black holes grow during a fast but obscured accretion phase accompanied by intense star formation activity.
 When the black hole is massive enough the accretion process produces an energetic feedback that drives the gas away shutting off star formation and black hole growth on a short time scale.
 AGNs are thought to be this particular phase before the black hole runs out of fuel.